Coldplay – Music of the Spheres: Live at River Plate: Box office

 The original broadcast grossed $8.4 million over the weekend.
 Screenings were hosted in cinemas from 81 countries, breaking the record for a live theatrical release.
 Chart peaks worldwide include number one in Argentina, Chile, Mexico and the Netherlands; number two in Brazil, Germany and Italy; number three in Spain and the United Kingdom; and number 10 in Australia.
 IndieWire's Tom Brueggemann mentioned that the transmission would have reached number nine in the United States if non-movies were counted, since it drew more than $1 million in revenue from 833 theaters.
 CJ 4DPlex highlighted the definitive cut among the releases that contributed to a 70% increase in its ticket sales.

-Critic reviews
+Reviews

 Writing for MadMass, Mattia Salvi described the show as engaging and "technically impeccable", praising Coldplay for their musical versatility.
 He then concluded the review giving four stars out of five to the concert film.
 Movieplayers Federico Vascotto said that the performance was a psychedelic, hyper-dynamic and breathtaking experience made to "turn heads in the cinema", rating it with three and a half stars out of five.
 His criticism was most prominent towards the behind-the-scenes segment, which he pointed out it should have been more detailed and interesting, since much content "was left between the lines".
 Nevertheless, Vascotto called the film a great gift for fans of the band.